-The classification of a high school is based on its total student enrollment figure (ninth through twelfth grade), as reported to the Illinois State Board of Education on September 30 of the preceding school term.
-For example, classifications for the 2013-14 school term are based on the official school enrollments submitted on September 30, 2012.
+In order to release enrollment figures in December for the following two-year cycle, the classification of a high school is based on the average student enrollment figure (ninth through twelfth grade), as reported to the Illinois State Board of Education on September 30 of the two (2) school terms preceding the release date.
+For example, classifications for the 2021-22 school term, released in December 2020, are based on the official school enrollments submitted on September 30, 2018, and September 30, 2019.
 This figure is known as the "actual enrollment."

-The IHSA gathers enrollment data from the Illinois State Board of Education's annual Fall Housing Report, which is generally posted online in March or April.
+The IHSA gathers enrollment data from the Illinois State Board of Education's annual Fall Housing Report.
 When a school's enrollment is not readily determined from the Fall Housing Report, or when the report appears to be in error, the school may be asked to provide its enrollment data directly to the IHSA.